RobotFramework-Italia/http-api-testing-workshop/robocon2021/robocon-2021-requests-talk.md

 ## Intro

-Who am I, since 2020 I maintain RequestsLibrary
+Who am I, since 2020 I maintain RequestsLibrary.
+I won't talk only about 0.9 but more features and changes introduced in the last year.

 ## What guided the development